sjmignot/dogsbody/content/posts/an-elephant-sitting-still.md

 Humor is also muted.
 The closest we get to a joke is when Huang Ling retroactively calls one of her comments one (a not altogether convincing declaration).

 And characters don't rage against their circumstances, they persist.
-This is especially frustrating because the film piles on explosive sudden events, what Justin Chang perfectly describes in his LA Times review as "a soap opera season’s worth of romantic indiscretions, sudden deaths, unfortunate accidents, provoked and unprovoked attacks"[^1].
+This is especially frustrating because the film piles on explosive, sudden events, what Justin Chang perfectly describes in his LA Times review as "a soap opera season’s worth of romantic indiscretions, sudden deaths, unfortunate accidents, provoked and unprovoked attacks"[^1].

 These events lack their natural function: in the soap opera tradition they exist to incite strong emotional reactions, adding modulation to characters who otherwise would appear excedingly flat.

-Instead, as disasters befall them, Bo'scharacters become more entrenched in who they are.
+Instead, as disasters befall them, Bo's characters become more entrenched in who they are.
 Not inspired to act, but rather convinced that acting is meaningless.
 The persistence and transformation in *An Elephant Sitting Still* reminds me of *Macbeth*, specifically the "Tomorrow and Tomorrow and Tomorrow" soliloquy.

 > Life's but a walking shadow, a poor player,
 > That struts and frets his hour upon the stage,